kwaldenphd/python-intro/README.md

 - is `"7"` different than `7` (how)
 - is `"True"` different than `True` (and how)

-## Application

-QX: Describe each data type in your own words and show an example (using type)

 # Variables & Assignment Operators

 In most programming languages, variables work as "countainers for storing data values" ([W3Schools, Python Variables](https://www.w3schools.com/python/python_variables.asp))